 The revenue factor of our plan pays out 100% at targeted revenue achievement on a consolidated basis or for each region, as applicable, for each named executive officer.
-The payout is zero for 2021 revenue below the threshold of 86% attainment of the annual targets for our Company as a whole and each of its business units.
-The payment is 30% of the annual bonus at the threshold amounts of 90% attainment, and increases in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts up to a maximum of 200%.
+The payout would be zero for 2022 revenue below the threshold of 88% attainment of the annual targets for our Company as a whole and each of its business units.
+The payment is 30% of the annual bonus at the threshold amounts of 88% attainment, and increases in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts up to a maximum of 200%.

-The AOI factor is 100% at targeted AOI on a consolidated basis for each named executive officer.
-For the AOI factor, the payout is zero for 2021.
-AOI below a specified threshold amount for our Company as a whole, is 40% at the threshold amount, and increases in amounts specified by the compensation committee to the degree that AOI exceeds the threshold amount up to a maximum of 200%.
+The AOI factor pays out 100% at targeted AOI achievement on a consolidated basis for each named executive officer.
+The payout would be zero for 2022 if AOI is below 40% of the target amount (the threshold amount).
+AOI payouts increase above threshold in amounts specified by the compensation committee, to the degree that AOI exceeds the threshold amount, up to a maximum of 200%.
 For AOI performance between threshold and target, the payout factor would increase proportionately between 40% and 100%, or about 0.2 percentage points for each basis point in additional AOI, and between target and maximum, the payout factor would increase proportionately between 100% and 200%, or about 0.2 percentage points for each basis point in additional AOI.
+For 2022, the AOI performance was below threshold and therefore no payout was made for that factor.

 The compensation committee may, in its discretion, adjust annual incentive payout amounts on an individual basis.
-The compensation committee exercised that discretion with regard to Mr. Klaas' 2021 annual incentive award, increasing it by 20% to partially offset the unexpected economic impact related to Brexit.
+The compensation committee exercised that discretion with regard to Mr. Kenison's 2022 annual incentive award, granting a 20% discretionary annual incentive award to partially offset the unexpected negative economic impact in the Americas region.

-The following table summarizes the 2021 thresholds and targets for the revenue factor and the AOI factor approved by the compensation committee and the actual performance during 2021 in terms of both revenue and AOI, as well as the related payout factors:
+The following table summarizes the 2022 thresholds and targets for the revenue factor and the AOI factor approved by the compensation committee and the actual performance during 2022 in terms of both revenue and AOI, as well as the related payout factors: